-The concept of virtual reality (VR) and the potential of the digital domain is widely recognised, mainly as a result of sci-fi movies, other popular culture, high-profile crowd funded campaigns by Oculus and its subsequent purchase by Facebook for $2bn.
+The concept of virtual reality (VR) and the potential of the digital domain is widely recognised, mainly as a result of sci-fi movies, other popular culture, high-profile crowdfunded campaigns by Oculus and its subsequent purchase by Facebook for $2bn.
 However, until recently, the reality has been more prosaic than Hollywood might suggest.
-With technology beginning to mature, thanks in no small part to the efforts of the video-gaming sector, the defence value chain now has the opportunity to benefit from what VR, augmented reality (AR) and digital visualisation tools can offer.
+With technology beginning to mature, thanks in no small part to the efforts of the video-gaming sector, the defence value chain now has the opportunity to benefit from what VR, augmented reality (AR), and digital visualisation tools can offer.

-Augmented Reality (AR) captures the real world by overlaying layers of information using a hand-held device or optical head-mounted display (OHMD) such as Epson Moverio or Microsoft’s new Hololens in order to provide training in the context of an existing environment.
-An example of this might be in the engine room of a ship where the overlay automatically provides technical information about existing equipment during planned maintenance without the need to check manuals stored away from the worksite.
+Augmented Reality (AR) captures the real world by overlaying layers of information using a hand-held device or optical head-mounted display (OHMD) such as Epson Moverio or Microsoft’s new Hololens to provide training in the context of an existing environment.
+An example of this might be in a ship’s engine room.
+The overlay automatically includes technical information about existing equipment during planned maintenance without the need to check manuals stored away from the worksite.

-Well-designed and human-centred content is key to successful training regardless of whether it is delivered using VR, AR or more traditional methods with information displayed on a computer screen.
-If the training objectives are not clear in the first place, and the content does not reflect them, using VR will detract from the experience rather than enhance it.
+Well-designed and human-centred content is key to successful training, whether it is delivered using VR, AR or more traditional methods with information displayed on a computer screen.
+If the training objectives are not apparent in the first place, and the content does not reflect them, using VR will detract from the experience rather than enhance it.
 The visualisation of what is being taught must be appropriate for the task.

-Despite common misconceptions, VR and AR can deliver thorough, cost-effective training so that the training pipeline is shortened and trainees have an appropriately high level of knowledge and experience before they sharpen their skills on the more expensive training simulations or in a live scenario.
-As an example, providing laptops and Oculus Rifts to Royal Naval personnel as part of familiarisation training before joining a new ship has huge benefits.
+Still, VR and AR can deliver thorough, cost-effective training so that the training pipeline is shortened and trainees have an appropriately high level of knowledge and experience before they sharpen their skills on the more expensive training simulations or in a live scenario.
+For example, providing laptops and Oculus Rifts as part of familiarisation training before joining a new ship has vast benefits.

 To deliver successful VR and AR requires a mix of engineers and human factors specialists who understand the technical documentation and intricacies of the training domain and software engineers who can translate the requirements into high-quality immersive, engaging content in the digital domain.